adekunleoajayi/adekunleoajayi.github.io/_posts/2017-02-23-scholarship-tips.md

 <p style='text-align: justify;'>
-As highlighted above, you can attain your academic pinnacle by claiming one of the several scholarships opportunity available out there.
+As highlighted above, you can attain your academic pinnacle by claiming one of the several scholarships available out there.
 Yes, the search may not be smooth most especially if you are from a developing country and you desire a postgraduate study in a developed country (hmmm, don't be afraid, I survived that divide as-well).
-Nevertheless, perseverance and tenacity are the watch words, don't be disappointed when the rejection letter arrives early, just hang on, the acceptance letter is right behind it.
+Nevertheless, determination is the watchword.
+Don't be disappointed when the rejection letter arrives early, just hang on, the acceptance letter will surely follow.
 I wish you good luck in your ultimate search.
 Cheers!
 </p>

 <div class="fb-share-button" data-href="https://adeajayi-kunle.github.io/2017/02/23/scholarship-tips/" data-layout="button_count" data-size="large" data-mobile-iframe="true"><a class="fb-xfbml-parse-ignore" target="_blank" href="https://www.facebook.com/sharer/sharer.php?u=https%3A%2F%2Fadeajayi-kunle.github.io%2F2017%2F02%2F23%2Fscholarship-tips%2F&amp;src=sdkpreparse">Share</a></div>